MaryamHamad/ALFO/README.md

-Please find the results video for real and synthetic 4D light field images in the file entitled Alfo.mp4
+Please find the results video for real and synthetic 4D light field images in the file entitled Alfo.mp4 The label images generated from our method can be found in (ALFO label images for HCI dataset) folder in this repository with superpixel size = 20.
+Additionally, a demo code is uploaded to show the labeled images in random colors or overlayed in top of the original light field images.

 **Full paper :**
 You can read the full paper published in IEEE Access journal in https://ieeexplore.ieee.org/abstract/document/9541394

+Please cite this paper if you use the labeled images:
+@ARTICLE{9541394,
+author={Hamad, Maryam and Conti, Caroline and Nunes, Paulo and Soares, Luís Ducla},
+journal={IEEE Access},
+title={ALFO: Adaptive Light Field Over-Segmentation},
+year={2021},
+volume={9},
+number={},
+pages={131147-131165},
+doi={10.1109/ACCESS.2021.3114324}}